telnet2/mysql-vfs/docs/planning.md

 ---

-*Sections on Resource Limits, Observability, Testing, Roadmap, and Future Enhancements are largely robust and remain as in the original document, with the understanding that the architectural changes noted above will propagate to their implementation and testing.*
+*Sections on Resource Limits, Observability, Roadmap, and Future Enhancements are largely robust and remain as in the original document, with the understanding that the architectural changes noted above will propagate to their implementation and testing.*

 This document represents the complete architectural specification and will be updated as implementation progresses.